wp-plugins/formcrafts-form-builder/readme.txt

 == Description ==

 ### Create Awesome Forms
 FormCrafts is a drag-and-drop form builder to create and embed forms, and track submissions.
 You can embed the forms as inline forms, or popup forms.
 The forms look gorgeous, too.
+All the forms made with our form builder are responsive by default.

 ### Manage Submissions
 FormCrafts also has an intuitive submissions manager.
 You can manage your business workflow too.
 For example, you can create your own mini customer-support portal, or event registration platform.
 It has advanced searching, filtering, and exporting capabilities.